 He’s not as good-looking as Ryan Gosling or has the muscularity of Schwarzenegger or Stallone that’s why he’s more relatable.
 But there’s courage and complexity in his characters.
 He’s also proven himself in dramas and comedies as well: SABRINA, ANCHORMAN 2, MORNING GLORY.
 Fans would also be glad to know he has signed on to do another Indiana Jones film to be released in 2020.

 With all the Asians running around in BLADE RUNNER you’d think the flying cars would either be Japanese or Korean made.
 But no, they’re by PEUGEOT, their logo appeared in one of the screens in K’s car.
-A French brand in support of their compatriot, director Denis Villeneuve, or is it the other way around?
+PEUGEOT is a French brand in support of a Canadian (but French speaking) director Denis Villeneuve.

 PEUGEOT isn’t the only European touch as the more important roles were also given to rising stars Sylvia Hoeks and Ana De Armas.
 Hoeks has already won accolades in her home country of Netherlands.
 In the role of Luv with dark hair she channeled the hot geekiness of NCIS’ Pauley Perrette with ferocity of UNDERWORLD’s Kate Beckinsale.